 The performance of the detector and quality of physics results crucially depend on trigger and data acquisition systems.
 Due to low background, the read out of the full detector is triggered on every detectable high-energy particle passage.
 In addition, a new-physics-induced signal should not trigger front scintillators used for vetoing purposes.

-An additional subdetector, dubbed FASERν, has been proposed to be placed in front of the main FASER detector that will be dedicated to FASER neutrino programme.
-It will be 25 cm × 25 cm × 1.35 m emulsion detector, consisting of 1000 layers of emulsion films interleaved with 1-mm-thick tungsten plates.
-The total tungsten target mass of 1.2 tons will guarantee about 20k neutrino interactions during LHC Run 3 to be studied in FASERν.
+An additional subdetector, dubbed FASERν, is placed in front of the main FASER detector and is dedicated to the FASER neutrino programme.
+It is a 25 cm × 30 cm × 1.04 m emulsion detector, consisting of 770 layers of emulsion films interleaved with 1 mm-thick tungsten plates.
+The total tungsten target mass of 1.1 tons will guarantee about 20k neutrino interactions during LHC Run 3 to be studied in FASERν.

 A sketch of the detector design is shown below.